The Set of Prime Numbers

 faster could essentially end the above record-breaking game

-by making it easy to "name" explicitely primes with so many digits
+by making it easy to "name" explicitly primes with so many digits

 that they could not possibly be written down.